mpru/shiny_salary/README.md

-# shiny_salary
+# Salary prediction app

-Shiny app for making predictions for new cases from previously trained models.
+Shiny app for making salary predictions for new cases from previously trained models, from a personal project hosted [here](https://github.com/mpru/salary_prediction).

 This is a simple and minimal Shiny App created with Shiny for Python (Core).

-The deployed app can be found [here](TODO).
+The deployed app can be found [here](https://mpru.shinyapps.io/shiny_salary/).